Urak Valley

-Urak Valley is a valley surrounded by mountains in the Quetta District of Balochistan Province, in western Pakistan.
-Urak Valley is located near Hana Lake, and 28 km from Quetta city.
+Urak Valley, also known as the Hanna Urak Valley, is a valley surrounded by mountains in the Quetta District of Balochistan Province, in western Pakistan.
+It is located in Zarghoon Range near Hana Lake, and 28 km from Quetta city.
 A small waterfall at its end marks entrance to the adjacent Wali Tangi Dam.

-Urak Valley has a population of 10,000, and Almost all Kakar a sub tribe of Pashtuns.
-Pashtun is one of the largest tribes in Pakistan and Afghanistan.
+Urak Valley has a population of 24000, and is the ancestral home of the Kakar tribe of Pashtuns.
 Agriculture in the valley includes growing apple trees of good quality and a few other fruits.

+Tourism

+The valley is the most visited tourist destination in Balochistan; and also the only spot in the province to have received average daily visits of 15,000 and 20,000 tourists from all over Pakistan.